 Blue may be the most obvious choice, but there are plenty of tranquil hues including rose or earth tones.
 In fact, you can probably find a soft shade in any of your favourite colors.
 Save more dynamic tones for accent pieces.

 If space is at a premium, look for furniture that doubles as storage and seating.
 Take advantage of wall space by installing shelves and hooks.
 Strategically placed mirrors can open up any room, and careful furniture placement will make things feel less cramped.

 If you have a window, make the most of the natural light and outdoor view.
 Adequate lighting around your workstation will minimize eyestrain.
 Adjustable lamps add additional comfort.
 Remember, the darker the room, the more light you’ll need.

 Introduce some fragrance

 If you have windows for natural light, try some easy-care plants like lavender or mint.
-Aromatic oil diffusers are also simple to use and long lasting.
-Scents such as chamomile, frankincense, marjoram, and sage are known for their calming and centering qualities.
+Aromatic oil diffusers are also simple to use and long-lasting.
+Scents such as chamomile, frankincense, marjoram, and sage are known for their calming and centring qualities.
 When you need something more invigorating, try lemon or wintergreen.